vb64/pipeline.integrity/ASME_B31G/README.md

 However, minor modifications may be necessary for use on other equipment or for other purposes.

 These computer programs are reproduced herein solely for the convenience of the Manual user, and ASME and the auther make no claims as to their accuracy or effectiveness.

+## PART 2 DETERMINATION OF MAXIMUM ALLOWABLE LONGITUDINAL EXTENT OF CORROSION